 There are several legal options for drunk driving accident victims in terms of seeking redress.
 First, the drunk driver may be held liable for compensatory damages, or actual damages, caused to the victim.
 A drunk driver may also be subject to punitive damages above actual losses which are meant to punish reckless, wanton or intentionally harmful acts.

 A drunk driver is not the only party potentially liable for injuries that you sustained in a car wreck.
-A Dram Shop case can sometimes be pursued in addition to the lawsuit against the drunk driver.
+A Philadelphia dram shop lawyer may also be able to file a dram shop lawsuit.
 Under Pennsylvania’s Dram Shop laws, an establishment that serves a visibly intoxicated person, who later gets behind the wheel and causes an accident can be held accountable for the damages caused by the drunk driver.

-In Pennsylvania, Dram Shop laws apply not only to businesses that serve alcohol, such as bars, restaurants, and casinos.
+In Pennsylvania, dram shop laws apply to businesses that serve alcohol, such as bars, restaurants, and casinos.
 These laws apply to companies that serve private events, as well.
 For example, a catering company that serves alcoholic beverages at a private residence must follow dram shop laws.
 An establishment may also be held liable if the bartender or server has violated other liquor laws, such as serving alcohol after hours, serving alcohol to a minor, or selling alcohol without a license.

-Dram Shop Cases are not Always Car Accidents
+Falls and Fights: Dram Shop Cases are Not Always Car Accidents

-People may be surprised to learn that a dram shop lawsuit doesn’t have to be an auto accident.
+People may be surprised to learn that a dram shop case doesn’t have to be an auto accident.
 When a business serves a visibly intoxicated person who then starts a fight or seriously injures another patron, that establishment may be held liable for the damages caused under the dram shop law.
 Establishments that serve alcohol have legal responsibilities to customers under dram shop laws.
 If the person who started or participated in the fight had been served alcohol when noticeably intoxicated, the establishment may be liable to the injured party’s injuries.

-Attorney Brent Wieand of the Wieand Law Firm has successfully represented clients in dram shop cases involving assault and battery cases against bars, casinos and concert venues.
-To discuss a dram shop related injury call 1(800) 481-5206.
+Philadelphia dram shop lawyer Brent Wieand of the Wieand Law Firm represents clients in dram shop cases involving assault and battery cases against bars, casinos and concert venues.
+To discuss a dram shop related injury call (215) 666-7777.

 What are the Elements of a Dram Shop Case?